List Of Ethnic Slurs By Ethnicity

 Comprehensive Overview

 An ethnic slur is a derogatory or offensive term used to refer to people of a particular ethnicity, nationality, or cultural background.
-These slurs are often based on stereotypes, historical prejudices, or perceived physical or cultural differences.
+Also, these slurs are often based on stereotypes, historical prejudices, or perceived physical or cultural differences.
 They can range from mildly offensive nicknames to overtly hateful epithets.
 The intent behind using an ethnic slur is to demean, insult, or dehumanize the targeted group.

 Essential concepts related to ethnic slurs include: